Skip Nav Destination

 Published: 01 December 2016

-... particular character of economic interdependence in the region. © 2016 by the Regents of the University of California 2016 mega-FTAs RCEP regionalism TPP ASEAN JOHN RAVENHILL The Political Economy of an Asian Mega-FTA The Regional Comprehensive Economic Partnership ABSTRACT Like other...
+... and by the particular character of economic interdependence in the region. © 2016 by the Regents of the University of California 2016 mega-FTAs RCEP regionalism TPP ASEAN JOHN RAVENHILL The Political Economy of an Asian Mega-FTA The Regional Comprehensive Economic Partnership ABSTRACT Like other...

 Journal Articles